nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks
-2. KoolToDoManager shows a list of tasks
+2. Burdens shows a list of tasks
 3. User requests to specify a task as a subtask of another task
-4. KoolToDoManager requests for the index of the subtask and the parent task
+4. Burdens requests for the index of the subtask and the parent task
 5. User inputs the indexes of subtask and parent task
-6. KoolToDoManager updates task list <br>
+6. Burdens updates task list <br>
 Use case ends.

 **Extensions**